Southside Flying Pizza: Small Town Vibes in Austin

 Upon the first bite of pizza, I can already tell that it’s light, cheesy, and fresh––such a change from the rubbery feel of large national pizza chains.
 Its larger-than-normal slices and fresh ingredients give that cheese pull that you see on movies and TV while remaining soft and tender.
 Its easy to pull apart and melts in your mouth.
 There’s sweetness, there’s saltiness, and there’s heat––I can’t think of a better combination.
 It almost seems umami, a word meaning “essence of deliciousness” in Japanese.
 The meaty, savory deliciousness deepens the flavor of the dish.

 The wings were also flavorful, soft, and easy to chew (you know how some wings feel like biting in leather?).
 They were spicy, but not so much that you needed to drown yourself in water to cool down.
 The spice level was just enough to encapsulate the buffalo heat and still savor the flavor.

 If you’re looking for some tasty local pizza, Southside Flying Pizza is the spot.
-It’s sincerely one of the best pizzas I’ve had in a long time, affordable, and the place gives you that small-town feel in a big city.
+It’s sincerely one of the best pizza in Austin I’ve had in a long time, affordable, and the place gives you that small-town feel in a big city.
 They recently acquired a delivery robot and you can see it going down South Congress.
 They’re an establishment that remains an Austin favorite while adhering to some inevitable change.
 They’ve managed to do it without compromising their authenticity and artisan value.
 Go give it a try if you haven’t already, I promise you won’t regret it!